ziginfo/Live-OSC-Chataigne-Module/README.md

 for example it is still not possible to "fire" Scenes by OSC-Remote with this Library.
 Many other users requested this feature and hopefully, ideoforms will add it in the future.

 ### Actual Version is 1.4
-I just updated it and added some more features, as Markers Feedback and Color Features (all 70 Ableton Colors are now available for Actions as well as for Feedback !)
+I just updated it and added some more features, as Marker Feedback and Color Features (all 70 Ableton Colors are now available for Actions as well as for Feedback !)
 ##### Please read carefully the following advices :
 After changing the Number of shown Channels and Clips/Scenes you must save the Chataigne session (cmd-S) and than reload it (cmd-shift-O)
 Channel Names, Faders and Meters are shown and noticed in the same order as they are arranged and indexed in the Albeton-Live-Mixer !!
 This means that when you change a channel's place (move it to the left or the right) in the Live-Mixer, it is possible that the changes are NOT immediatly reflected in Chataigne, and in any case you must reset and resync the Data in Chataigne (I added some Trigger-Buttons for that)...